-Corona and Bowtie Arch Trail is a 2.5 mile moderately trafficked out and back trail located near Moab, UT and is rated as moderate.
+Corona and Bowtie Arch Trail is a 2.5 mile moderately trafficked out and back trail located near Moab, Utah and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail.

 Corona Arch is a partly freestanding arch with a 140-foot by 105-foot opening.
 The route is a 1 1/2 mile hike up Bootlegger Canyon.
 The arch is located in a striking slickrock setting.
 Bowtie Arch is adjacent to Corona Arch.